 - Keep it factual and do not repeat tasks/responsibilities.
 Avoid gender specific or discriminatory language.

-This will be helpful for a job matching panel to understand how departments are structured and how roles are interfaced.
-It also confirms to prospective candidates where their job will sit in the structure.
+As well as being helpful for a job evaluation panel to understand how departments are structured and how roles are interfaced, it also confirms to prospective candidates where their job will sit in the service/department.